ssatguru/BabylonJS-CharacterController/README.md

 ### To test

+Two ways to test.

+1. using the webpack-dev-server.
    Start the development server
    "npm run start"
-This will start the live dev server on port 8080 and open the browser with the file http://localhost:8080/tst/test.html.
+   This will start the live dev server on port 8080 (could be different if this port is already in use) and open the browser with the file http://localhost:8080/tst/test.html.
-The dev server will live compile your code any time you make changes and make "CharacterController.max.js" available at http://localhost:8080.
+   The dev server will live compile your code any time you make changes.
-All the "test/\*.html" thus point to http://localhost:8080/CharacterController.max.js to pick up CharacterController
+   Note: The dev server does not write the build to disk, instead it serves it from memory.
+In our case the build, "CharacterController.max.js", is served from location http://localhost:8080/dest. (see publicPath in wepack.config.js file).

+2. using any other http server.
+   Start the server , say http-server, from the project root folder (not from within "/tst " folder).
+   Goto http://localhost:8080/tst/test.html (assuming the server was started on port 8080).
+   Everytime you make changes you will have to build using "npm start build-dev".